Selective031/RazorBoard/README.md

 A signal generator board is also available to be used together with Razorboard.
 Board size: 95 x 95mm

+# Required add-ons

+- MPU-6050
+- Power Resistor for each loop
+- RTC battery

+# To successfully build a robot, you need:

+- 1 Razorboard
+- 2 Boundary Sensors
+- 1 Boundary wire signal generator
+- 2 motors for the wheels
+- 1 motor for the cutter disk
+- 1 battery
+- 1 chassi
+- 1 or 2 front wheels
+- 2 charging pins

 # THERE IS NO PROTECTION FOR REVERSED POLARITY - DOUBLE CHECK, TRIPPLE CHECK BEFORE POWERING ON!!!

 Various interfaces available: